left arrowBack

 The Philadelphia Museum of Art is located in the heart of the city and is easily accessible by car, public transportation, or by foot.
 Visitors can take the SEPTA subway or a bus to the museum or walk from other major attractions in Philadelphia.
 If you are driving, there is also a paid parking area nearby.

-But the best way to visit the museum is by booking a private tour so you don't have to worry about whether to take a bus or where to park your car, the tour company takes care of all of it.
+But the best way to visit the museum is by booking a Best of Philadelphia Small Group Tour so you don't have to worry about whether to take a bus or where to park your car, the tour company takes care of all of it.

 Best Time to Visit